mbari-org/KelpCoverage/README.md

 * `--generate-slice-viz`: Generate a grid visualization of all slices.
 * `--generate-erosion-viz`: Generate a visualization of the erosion merge effect.
 * `--generate-merge-viz`: Generate a heatmap visualization of the disagreement area during mask merging.
+* `--generate-component-viz`: Generate a visualization of the fine and coarse masks overlayed.

 ---